 Anything that flows is a fluid.
-Most obviously, all liquids and all gases are fluids.
 Many phenomena apart from liquids and gases are also considered fluids, and modeled using equations of fluid mechanics.
 These include:

 - Multi-phase liquids